Skip Header to Content

 Take a look at your school’s policies and notify whoever is supposed to be notified — usually a vice principal or Title IX coordinator.
 You should document any incidents of harassment or discrimination in writing.
 Once you meet with the right officials, make a note of what you told them and on what date and ask when they will be getting back to you with a response.
 If they don’t help you or don’t follow through, you may wish to write to the principal and superintendent and ask for them to end the discrimination.

 If all of these steps fail, you may also wish to consider legal action.
-Contact GLAD for attorney referrals.
+Contact GLAD Answers for attorney referrals.